Skip to main content

 You can assign materials to multiple surfaces at once by holding down ‘Ctrl’ or ‘Shift’ on your keyboard.

-Start by clicking the ’unassigned’ input for the ’Walls’ layer.
+Start by clicking the ’Unassigned’ input for the ’Walls’ layer.
 The selected surfaces get highlighted in the model and the material library appears.

 Material library